Are Mystery Triggers Causing Your Rosacea Flare-ups?

 He says five of the most common triggers include:

-Dermatologist-prescribed medications that you apply directly to the skin, called topical treatments, can help control rosacea symptoms and progression.
+Dermatologist-prescribed medications that you apply directly to the skin, called topical treatments, that can help control rosacea symptoms and progression.
 Your physician may recommend an over-the-counter emollient cream to help repair the skin.
 For some forms of rosacea, you may need a topical or oral antibiotic to help control blemishes that occur during flare-ups.

-“Two new treatments for rosacea include topical brimonidine, which helps control the redness of rosacea, and topical ivermectin, which helps with the papules and pustules that occur with some forms of rosacea,” says Dr. Anthony.
+“Treatments for rosacea include topical brimonidine, which helps control the redness of rosacea, and topical ivermectin, which helps with the papules and pustules that occur with some forms of rosacea,” says Dr. Anthony.
 These can complement many of the previously available treatments, when necessary.

 He says that sulfur is a natural agent used effectively for many years as a home remedy for rosacea.
 You can purchase soaps and lotions containing sulfur in over-the-counter formulations at most pharmacies.